bprovanbessell/ADI/documentation/motor_problems.md

 - Training data - use whatever there was before as a baseline??
 - Run talos training for each of the channels (Vibration, flux, current) (Should have the all measurements one saved at least) (Could possibly use just these models as well for the november error)
 - Train a PCA model as well for these errors
-- Compare the results of all models between each other
+- Compare the results of all models between each other - we ideally want to see that certain measurements will perform better than others, eg be more sensitive to the anomaly.
+Can we show that the combination is a useful addition?
+That combining signals will improve the ability to detect anomalies.

 We also will want to compare models to PCA with normal test samples that have no error (do we??)

 9th of february has limited measurements (only flux and vibration, no current) - So, we can compare 2 models here, but again they should be already trained

+tsne, reconstruction error, latent space with and without training set

+train, test, anomaly, after
+convert points after anomaly to green

+train the final all measurements model